tailwindlabs/tailwindcss/docs/source/constrain.md

 # Constrain

-The constrain utilities are simply <code class="inline">max-width</code> helpers designed to constrain content to a desired width.
+The constrain utilities are simply `max-width` helpers designed to constrain content to a desired width.

 ```html
 <!-- Using the utilities in HTML: -->